Best Knife For Self Defense: 9 Kick-Ass Blades Reviewed & Buyers Guide

 They Could Be Illegal

-Every state, county, and country has its own laws on what you can and can’t carry.
+Every state, county, and country has laws on what you can and can’t carry.

 Check your local laws before you start strutting around town with a butterfly knife flipping between your fingers, or you could get busted for having the blade on your person.